Luxoft/qml-coreui/docs/topics/refactor.md

 ### Recipe: Stop leaking object internals from singletons

-A singleton which exposes an object opens the opportunity for everyone to navigate the object internals.
-By this open up all kind of cross-dependencies.
+A singleton which exposes an object, opens the opportunity for anyone to navigate to the object internals.
+By this, open up the opportunities to any kind of cross-dependencies.

-So assume a singleton exposes an object
+Take a look on the example below.
+Assume that there is a singleton which expose an object

 ```qml
 // HelperSingleton.qml